Tourism sector urges plan to Environment and municipalities for waste separation and management – 2024-02-18 06:12:16

 In Guatemalan tourism, two worlds converge in terms of waste management.
 On the one hand, in Panajachel approximately 80 tons of garbage are registered per week, including organic, recoverable and final disposal.
 There is a landfill, but the design represents a very short lifespan and there is no organization on the days that garbage is collecteda reality that is not foreign to the majority of tourist municipalities in the country.

-While, in Retalhuleu, about 130 kilometers towards the South Coast, —a nearby tourist corridor— en Xetululone of the busiest theme parks of the Workers’ Recreation Institute of the Private Company of Guatemala (Irtra), a waste and solid waste treatment plant has been operating for 19 years.
+While, in Retalhuleu, regarding 130 kilometers towards the South Coast, —a nearby tourist corridor— en Xetululone of the busiest theme parks of the Workers’ Recreation Institute of the Private Company of Guatemala (Irtra), a waste and solid waste treatment plant has been operating for 19 years.

 Jorge Rodas, manager of Xetulul, explains that the process 5.4 tons per day and of this waste, 48 percent goes through composting treatment, 11 percent becomes reusable, 10 percent goes to companies with an environmental license to use it as an energy generator and 30 percent goes to the landfill.
-“The objective is to reduce this last percentage year after year,” adds Rodas.
+“The objective is to reduce this last percentage year following year,” adds Rodas.

 Circular economy in tourism